Low vision assessment

 For distance viewing, the Optometrist will use glasses with different strengths to increase what you are able to see.
 If glasses are not helping your vision, your Optometrist might suggest using monoculars, small binoculars or digital alternatives.
 For more information on these devices, please read our Low vision aids webpage.

 Your vision will also be tested for close up tasks.
 The Optometrist will introduce glasses of varying strengths to try to improve how easily you can complete the tasks.
 If glasses are no longer suitable, they will assess your vision using magnifiers.
 Magnifiers include:

 - Hand held magnifiers, with or without lights

 - Standing magnifiers

 Find out more about magnifiers that are available to you

 The LVA will also include other ways to improve how much you can see, or demonstrate how to use your vision differently.
 The Optometrist will show you how to use 'task lighting'.
 Task lighting, in combination with glasses or magnifiers, may make day-to-day tasks easier for you.

-For more information on lighting, please see our Lighting page.
+For more information on lighting, please visit our Lighting webpage.